What you’ll learn:

 6. Implementation models

-To complete your evaluation, it’s time to check what kinds of implementation models are available.
-Consider how your company can actually go composable and whether an incremental approach with the strangler pattern is supported.
-The ability to create prototypes, minimum viable products (MVPs) and proofs-of-concept (POCs) helps many companies in the process of adopting composable commerce to try out components and experiment freely, without disrupting their existing infrastructure.
+To complete your evaluation, check what kinds of implementation models are available.
+Consider how your company can embrace the composable approach with an incremental approach, such as the strangler pattern.
+The ability to create prototypes, minimum viable products (MVPs) and proofs-of-concept (POCs) helps many companies adopt composable commerce to try out components and experiment freely — and without disrupting their existing infrastructure.

-Choosing the right implementation partner is also vital for many B2Bs going composable, and you should dive deeper into the partner ecosystem of potential vendors.
-Get to know not only the strategy (as mentioned earlier) but also the existing partners available for implementation in your region and whether they are B2B-focused.
-Double-check the track record of partners experienced in composable implementations and their use of best practices to speed up time to market.
+Choosing the right implementation partner is also vital for many B2B enterprises going composable, and you should dive deeper into the partner ecosystem of potential vendors.
+Get to know the strategy (as mentioned earlier) and the existing partners available for implementation in your region and whether they are B2B-focused.
+Double-check the track record of partners experienced in composable implementations and their use of best practices to speed up time to market, such as accelerators and pre-built integrations.

 Questions you should ask:

-Choosing a B2B digital commerce vendor made easy
+Choosing an enterprise B2B eCommerce platform made easy

-You don’t have to spend months evaluating your future digital commerce vendor.
-Not only do these questions help to create a shortlist of potential vendors, but you can also refer to independent research by leading analysts, such as the B2B Paradigm Combine, to get in-depth clarity on vendors’ capabilities that best match your business needs.
+You don’t have to spend months evaluating your future B2B eCommerce vendor.
+These questions help create a shortlist of potential vendors, and you can also refer to independent research by leading analysts, such as the B2B Paradigm Combine, to get in-depth clarity on vendors’ capabilities that best match your business needs.

-To find out more about relevant criteria for B2B organizations and what vendors are better equipped to fulfill those needs, download the 2023 Paradigm B2B Combine Digital Solutions for B2B for Enterprise and Mid-Market — and learn how commercetools Composable Commerce for B2B performed in each category.
+To find out more about relevant criteria for B2B organizations and what vendors are better equipped to fulfill those needs, download the 2025 Paradigm B2B Combine Digital Solutions for B2B for Enterprise — and learn how commercetools Composable Commerce for B2B performed in each category.